 An alternative is to put your feet on top of a bench so that you’re in a downward-facing push-up position.
-Ideally, your chest should be slightly lower than your ankles to force more pressure on your deltoid muscles .
+Ideally, your upper chest should be slightly lower than your ankles to force more pressure on your front deltoid muscles .

 9. Front Cable Raise

 This is a good alternative to the standard front raises using free weights, as some people prefer using machines.

 Set up a cable machine with the appropriate weight and a short straight handle.